Types of imaging

 No, you only need to place your affected body part in the imaging bore.
-The system also has an access doors you can easily step into and out of the system for standing exams.
+The system also has an access door you can easily step into and out of the system for standing exams.

 I have a metal plate in my body in the area that is due to be scanned, is this okay?

-Yes, this is fine, metal plates or pins do not effect the safety or the quality of the images.
+Yes, this is fine, metal plates or pins do not affect the safety or the quality of the images.
 Please make the Cobalt staff aware before your scan, so any adjustments to the equipment settings can be made.

 How do I prepare for my Cone Beam CT scan?

-Wear comfortable loose fitting clothes or we may give you special clothing to wear.
+Wear comfortable loose-fitting clothes or we may give you special clothing to wear.
 Please leave jewellery at home because metal objects of this type may affect your images.